HoudiniGraphql/houdini/README.md

 ### Query variables and page data

 At the moment, query variables are declared as a function in the module context of your component.
-This function must be named after your query, and takes the same `page` and `session` arguments that are given to the `preload` function as described in the [Sapper](https://sapper.svelte.dev/docs#Pages) documentation.
+This function must be named after your query and takes the same `page` and `session` arguments that are given to the `preload` function as described in the [Sapper](https://sapper.svelte.dev/docs#Pages) documentation.
 Here is an example from the [demo](./example):